Front-End Server Architecture

 Consider enabling Web sockets since they bring better performance for WEB Sessions (some load balancer might require them enabled separately).

-If you plan your users to use native clients (Putty, mstsc, etc) then you need to open (and load balance) XTAM Proxy ports (default are 3388 for RDP proxy, 2022 for SSH Proxy, 8081 for HTTP Proxy).
+If you plan for your users to use native clients (Putty, mstsc, etc) then you need to open (and load balance) PAM Proxy ports (default are 3388 for RDP proxy, 2022 for SSH Proxy, 8081 for HTTP Proxy).

 Keep in mind that there is a constant background port scanning noise in the Internet targeting all ports and all protocols.
 These events appear in the Audit Log as failed logins with IP address and a user.
 Deployments might implement white list filtering expected visitors on the load balancer.
 Deployments might also implement black listing abusers reported in the audit log.
 Both white and black listing is expected to be on the load balancer side.